-Academic Learning Center: The Academic Learning Center (ALC) provides tutoring and support to students who need assistance in math, science, or math related subjects.
+Tutoring Center: The Tutoring Center (TC) provides tutoring and support to students who need assistance in math, science, or math related subjects.
 There is no charge for this service.
-Instructors, assistants, aides and peer tutors provide tutoring and skills exercises in a friendly, supportive environment.
-Our labs cannot be used as a study hall for working on homework assignments, and students cannot be in the Academic Learning Center when they are scheduled to be in class.
-Students will be asked to participate actively with their tutor when they visit the ALC.
+Assistants, aides and peer tutors provide tutoring and skills exercises in a friendly, supportive environment.
+Our labs cannot be used as a study hall for working on homework assignments, and students cannot be in the Tutoring Center when they are scheduled to be in class.
+Students will be asked to participate actively with their tutor when they visit the TC.
 No appointment is necessary and students can drop in any time for help.
-If you have questions about how to take advantage of the ALC's services, please stop by, visit abtech.edu/academic-learning-center, or call us at 398-7228.
+If you have questions about how to take advantage of the TC's services, please stop by, visit abtech.edu/tc or call us at 398-7228.